-☑ ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2019

-Commission file number: 001-14116

-CONSUMER PORTFOLIO SERVICES, INC.

-(Exact name of registrant as specified in its charter)

-California (State or other jurisdiction of incorporation or organization) 33-0459135 (I.R.S.
-Employer Identification No.) 3800 Howard Hughes Pkwy, Las Vega (Address of principal executive offic 89169 (Zip Code) Registrant's tele phone number, including area co de: (949) 753-6800 Securities r registered pursuant to Section 12( b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value CPSS The Nasdaq Stock Market LLC (Global Market) Securities regi istered pursuant to Section 12(g) of the Act: None ndicate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rule 40 5 of the Securities Act.
-Yes □ No ⊠ ndicate by check mark if the registrant is not required to fil le reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes $\square$ No $\boxtimes$ indicate by check mark whether the registrant (1) has filed a nonths (or for such shorter period that the registrant was realays.
-Yes $\boxtimes$ No $\square$ ection 13 or 15(d) of the Exchange Act during the past 12 has been subject to such filing requirements for the past 90 indicate by check mark whether the registrant has submitted Regulation S-T ( $\S 232.405$ of this chapter) during the precedes $\boxtimes$ No $\square$ ata File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files). indicate by check mark whether the registrant is a large accepted growth company.
-See the definitions of "large acceptance" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\square$ Non-accelerated filer $\square$ Accelerated filer ⊠ Smaller reporting company ⊠ Emerging Growth Company □ f an emerging growth company, indicate by check mark if to revised financial accounting standards provided pursuant the extended transition period for complying with any new Act. $\Box$ ndicate by check mark whether the registrant is a shell com apany (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ As of the close of business on April 27, 2020, there were 22, 17,931,572 shares of the registrant's common stock held by registrant's common stock of \$3.80 per share reported by N registrant sponsored pension plan and all directors are deem fact affiliates of the registrant. non-affiliates as of the date of filing lasdaq as of June 28, 2019, was app ng of this report, based upon the closing price of the proximately \$68,139,974.
-For purposes of this computation, a
+TO SECTION 13 OR 15(d) C r the fiscal year ended Deco OF THE SECURITIES EXCHANGE ACT OF 1934 cember 31, 2021 \square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: e: 001-14116 CONSUMER PORTFOLIO SERVICES, INC. (Exact name of registrant as specified in its charter) California (State or other jurisdiction of incorporation or o organization) 33-0459135 (I.R.S.
+Employer Identification No.) 3800 Howard Hughes Pkwy, Las Vegas.
+(Address of principal executive office 89169 (Zip Code) Registrant's te elephone number, including g area code: (949) 753-6800 Securities s registered pursuant to Sec ection 12(b) of the Act: Title of Each Class Common Stock, no par value Trading Symbol CPSS Name of Each Exchange on Which Registered The Nasdaq Stock Market LLC (Global Market) Indicate by check mark if the registrant is a well-known s seasoned issuer, as defined in n Rule 405 of the Securities Act.
+Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Secti tion 13 or Section 15(d) of the Exchange Act.
+Yes \square No \boxtimes filed by Section 13 or 15(d) of the Exchange Act during the past 12 s) and (2) has been subject to such filing requirements for the past 90 eractive Data File required to be submitted pursuant to Rule 405 of ch shorter period that the registrant was required to submit such files). • ted filer, a non-accelerated filer, a smaller reporting company, or an ed filer", "smaller reporting company", and "emerging growth Large accelerated filer \square Accelerated filer \square Non-accelerated filer ⊠ Smaller reporting company \boxtimes Emerging Growth Company \square If an emerging growth company, indicate by check mark is or revised financial accounting standards provided pursua not to use the extended transition period for complying with any new xchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 1 12b-2 of the Exchange Act).
+Yes \square No \boxtimes 15,970,613 shares of the registrant's common stock held registrant's common stock of \$4.50 per share reported by by non-affiliates as of the dat Nasdaq as of June 30, 2021, olan, and all directors and exe of the registrant outstanding.
+The aggregate market value of the ate of filing of this report, based upon the closing price of the 1, was approximately \$71,867,759.
+For purposes of this computation, secutive officers, are deemed to be affiliates.
+Such determination is no